 Author: Jess Webster

-I’m writing this to you from a motel room, hundreds and hundreds of kilometres from my home, my husband and my children.
-The reason why?
-It’s just the realities of having a remote area pregnancy.
+The realities of having a remote area pregnancy means I’m writing this to you from a motel room, hundreds and hundreds of kilometres from my home, my husband and my children.
 I am about to miss my daughters first ever day at school because I’m waiting forever away, in another state.
 Had this been a single baby, I would have been home still, however because it’s twins I had to come into town early.
 So here I am.

 Don’t get me wrong, I’m not complaining.
 I love where I live and I feel so blessed to be having twins, it’s just some of the logistics are less than ideal.
 It starts with something simple like finding out if in fact you are even pregnant.
 We don’t have a grocery store, let alone a pharmacy.
 I had been having pregnancy symptoms for nearly two weeks and was well past due on my period before I was able to get into town to grab a simple pee stick.
 It wasn’t a case of just running up the road and grabbing every box of them that you can find, and testing daily until you see those 2 lines.